Proxyl3ss/TheFatRat/README.md

 # Automating metasploit functions

-- Create backdoor for windows , linux , mac and android
+- Create a backdoor for windows, linux, mac and android.

-- bypass antivirus backdoorr
+- Bypass Antivirus Software

-- Checks for metasploit service and starts if not present
+- Checks for metasploit service and starts if not present.

-- Easily craft meterpreter reverse_tcp payloads for Windows, Linux, Android and Mac and another
+- Easily craft meterpreter reverse_tcp payloads for Windows, Linux, Android and Mac and another.

-- Start multiple meterpreter reverse_tcp listners
+- Start multiple meterpreter reverse_tcp listeners.

-- Fast Search in searchsploit
+- Fast search in SearchSploit.

-- Bypass AV

 - File pumper

-- Create backdoor with another techniq
+- Create backdoor with another technique.

-- Autorunscript for listeners ( easy to use )
+- Autorun script for listeners ( easy to use ).

-- Drop into Msfconsole
+- Drop into MSFconsole.

 - Some other fun stuff :)